cleesmith/unifiedbeat/README.md

 1. **./unifiedbeat** -c /etc/unifiedbeat.yml
   * typically this command would be in a systemd, Upstart, or SysV (init.d) script
   * for a quick test use: ```nohup ./unifiedbeat -c /etc/unifiedbeat.yml &```
-1. now, use Kibana to see what's up with your server and network
+1. now, use Kibana to see what's up with your host and network

 ***